Ekramul Haque Titu: Early life and education

 Titu was born on 6 June 1976 in Mymensingh District.
 He studied in Mymensingh Zilla School and Ananda Mohan College.
 He graduated from Ananda Mohan College.

 Career

 He previously worked as Mayor in Mymensingh Municipality.
 In 2019 he was elected uncontested as the mayor of Mymensingh City Corporation.
 His rival Jahangir Ahmed, candidate of Jatiya Party, withdrew his candidacy from the election so that he was elected unopposed.
 He is the vice president of Mymensingh unit of Awami League.
+On 19 August 2024, he was removed from the mayors position by the government.